Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 ### Safe sharing: access control

-- Isolation boundary limits access to use channels
+- Isolation boundary limits access to well-defined channels
 - Access control for channel traffic
-  Authenticate "principals": who makes the request
+  Authenticate "principals": Principals are entities who make the requests.
 - Policy sets the rules
-  Authorize access: group principals or resources to simplify management.
+  Authorize access: Group principals or resources to simplify management.
 - Plus an audit log

 How to evaluate the policy?
 It's a function of the subject and object.
 Except